nburchha/SLR-automation/README.md

-# Automated SLR Answering with n8n
+# Automation of the evaluation ('Auswertung') SLR step with n8n

 This repository contains the files from the live demo in the `KI in der SLR` on using **n8n** to automate part of a Systematic Literature Review (SLR).
 The live demo showed how the workflow ingests a list of papers, downloads each PDF, extracts text, and prompts an LLM to answer specific research questions in a compact, tabular format.
 These instructions help you recreate that experience locally or adapt it to your own corpus.